 - Further Reading On Remote Work

-Positives Of Hiring Remote Employees
+Pros and Cons of Hiring Remote Employees

-1) Lowering business costs
+1) Lower business costs

 Hiring a remote team means that businesses can look to reduce certain costs such as office rent, equipment costs, and certain employee travel costs.